Festivals of Cebu: Sinulog

-The Sinulog Festival Queen of Carcar City kissing the Santo Niño.
-The Carcar City Contingent is the Champion of Sinulog Festival 2025 for the Sinulog-based Category.
+The Sinulog Festival Queen of Carcar City dancing the Sinulog with the Santo Niño.
+The Carcar City Contingent is a three-time Champion of the Sinulog Festival for the Sinulog-based Category.

 The Sinulog Dancers of Bais City dancing the Grand Parade.
-The Contingent is the Champion of Sinulog Festival 2025 for the Free Interpretation Category.

 A typical Sinulog Festival Queen with the image of the Child Jesus, locally known as Santo Niño.

 A Sinulog Festival Queen with the Child Jesus, together with her contingent from Toledo City.

 The Sinulog Festival is the largest fiesta (festival) in the Philippines.
 Held every third Sunday of January, it commemorates the Child Jesus (Santo Niño), the Lord and Protector of Cebu.
 The Sinulog is a dance ritual of pre-Hispanic indigenous origin.
 The dancer moves two steps forward and one step backward to the rhythmic sound of drums.
 This movement resembles the current (sulog) of what was then known as Cebu's Pahina River.
 Thus the name Sinulog.

-The Sinulog Festival celebration lasts for nine days, culminating on the final day with the Sinulog Grand Parade.
-The day before the parade, the Fluvial Procession is held at dawn with a statue of the Santo Niño carried on a pump boat from Mandaue City to Cebu City, decked with hundreds of flowers and candles.
-The procession ends at the Basilica where a re-enactment of the Christianization of the Philippines on the island of Cebu is performed.
+The Sinulog Festival celebration starts with the Penitential Walk With Jesus lasts for nine days, culminating on the final day with the Sinulog Grand Parade.
+On the Thursday and Friday before the Fiesta Señor, there is a Penitential Walk With Mary and the Translacion of the Santo Niño and Our Lady of Guadalupe to St. Joseph in his National Shrine in Mandaue City and the National Shrine of Our Lady of the Rule of Opon in Lapu-Lapu City.
+The day before the parade, the Fluvial Procession is held at dawn with a statue of the Santo Niño, the Virgin Mary, and St. Joseph carried on a pump boat from Lapu-Lapu City to Cebu City, decked with hundreds of flowers and candles.
+The procession ends at the Basilica Minore del Santo Niño where a re-enactment of the Christianization of the Philippines on the island of Cebu is performed.
 In the afternoon, a more solemn procession takes place along the major streets of the city, which last for hours due to large crowds participating in the event.